nerc-project/nerc-docs/docs/openstack/persistent-storage/mount-the-object-storage.md

     sudo apt update && sudo apt upgrade sudo apt install s3fs

-!!! tip "For CentOS"
+!!! tip "For RedHat/Rocky/AlmaLinux"
-    The **CentOS** repositiories do not have `s3fs`.
+    The **RedHat/Rocky/AlmaLinux** repositiories do not have `s3fs`.
 Therefore, you will need to compile it yourself.

     First, using your local computer, visit the following website (it contains the releases of `s3fs`): [https://github.com/s3fs-fuse/s3fs-fuse/releases/latest](https://github.com/s3fs-fuse/s3fs-fuse/releases/latest).